cferdinandi/adventure/content/ideas/abilities.md

 	- _10+:_ Prevent 2 damage.
 	- _7-9:_ Prevent 1 damage.
 	- _Progression:_
-		+ _50 XP:_ You can use this spell to protect 1 nearby ally
+		+ _50 XP:_ You can use this spell to protect yourself and/or 1 nearby ally
-		+ _100 XP:_ You can use this spell to protect 2 nearby allies
+		+ _100 XP:_ You can use this spell to protect yourself and/or 2 nearby allies
-		+ _150 XP:_ You can use this spell to protect 3 nearby allies
+		+ _150 XP:_ You can use this spell to protect yourself and/or 3 nearby allies

 Devote Healer
 : When you heal someone else, you also heal yourself that amount.